zencart/documentation/content/user/template/template_overrides.md

 YOUR_TEMPLATE/templates/
 ```

+As an example of this, if your template is called `bootstrap`, then to override `includes/templates/template_default/templates/tpl_product_info_display.php` you would create `includes/templates/bootstrap/templates/tpl_product_info_display.php`.

+### Files in Other Places
 You can also place overrides in these folders:
 ```
-./includes/auto_loaders/overrides/
-./includes/init_includes/overrides/
-./admin/includes/auto_loaders/overrides/
-./admin/includes/init_includes/overrides/
+includes/auto_loaders/overrides/
+includes/init_includes/overrides/
+admin/includes/auto_loaders/overrides/
+admin/includes/init_includes/overrides/
 ```

+As an example of this, to override `admin/includes/init_includes/init_admin_auth.php`, you would created `admin/includes/init_includes/overrides/init_admin_auth.php`.

 ## What Can I NOT Override?

-At the moment, these elements of your cart do not support overrides:
+At the moment, these folders of your cart do not support overrides:

-- Admin
+- `admin` (except in the `auto_loaders` and `init_includes` folders, as noted above)
 - `includes/modules/pages`
 - The `shipping`, `payment` and `order total` folders under `includes/modules`